 (a) Sample of Stores

-To keep the project manageable, the study will be conducted in the L.A. retail market.
+To keep the project manageable, the study will be conducted in the Los Angeles retail market.
 To identify patterns within and across different types of sellers, the sample in each city will consist of ~150 retail stores from five different product markets: apparel, shoes, toys, general merchandise, and electronics.
 For each of the sampled stores, information on basic company characteristics, such as annual revenues and year of incorporation, will be collected using Bloomberg and Hoover’s Company Directories.
 Finally, in order to classify stores as high-end, casual, or discount, data on the median prices of all items listed on each store’s website will be computed using web scraping techniques.

 (b) Recruitment and Training of Testers